wp-plugins/mashsharer/readme.txt

 * http://www.digitalsday.com

 == Installation ==
-1. Download the plugin "Mashshare" , unzip and place it in your wp-content/plugins/ folder.
+1. Download the share button plugin "Mashshare" , unzip and place it in your wp-content/plugins/ folder.
 You can alternatively upload and install it via the WordPress plugin backend.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Select Plugins->Mashshare